cdk8s-team/cdk8s-plus/upgrade-k8s-version.md

      3. ([`README.md`](https://github.com/cdk8s-team/cdk8s-plus/blob/k8s-24/main/README.md)): Add the new version. i.e. Add a markdown status badge, and a new row in the supported k8s version table.

-6. Import the k8s spec that you merged into cdk8s during the prerequisite.
+8. Import the k8s spec that you merged into cdk8s during the prerequisite.

 ```sh
 yarn run import
 # warning `yarn import` is a native yarn command so be sure to include `run`
 ```

-7. Start up a local Kubernetes cluster using the same version that you are upgrading to.
+9. Start up a local Kubernetes cluster using the same version that you are upgrading to.
 Make sure it is available on localhost:8080

-8. Generate API types from the local Kubernetes cluster
+10. Generate API types from the local Kubernetes cluster

 ```sh
 yarn regenerate-api-information
 # Updates ./api-resources.txt
 ```

-9. Let Projen upgrade the remaining files
+11. Let Projen upgrade the remaining files

 ```sh
 yarn build
 # Updates package.json, .gitattributes, .gitignore, workflows, src/api-resource.generated.ts, src/imports/k8s.ts, .projen/*
 ```

-10. Check all the expected files were updated as intended.
+12. Check all the expected files were updated as intended.

-11. Update all the cdk8s-plus `docs/plus/**` with the new syntax.
+13. Update all the cdk8s-plus `docs/plus/**` with the new syntax.

-12. Push the branch and verify that automation builds/tags/releases the new version successfully.
+14. Push the branch and verify that automation builds/tags/releases the new version successfully.

-## Update CDK8s
+## :three: Update CDK8s

-13. Create a new cdk8s branch off of cdk8s/master
+15. Create a new cdk8s branch off of cdk8s/master

-14. On the new branch update the following:
+16. On the new branch update the following:
      1. ([`.projenrc.js`](https://github.com/cdk8s-team/cdk8s/blob/master/.projenrc.js)): In the `javascript.NodeProject()` update the `devDeps` list with the new `cdk8s-plus-xx` version.

         ```js